The Best Chocolate In Under The Radar Places

 What started out as a travel memoir of the best chocolate from our recent European trip, quickly became a list of delicious chocolate concoctions from our travels around the world over the past decade.
 First created in the Mesoamerican landscape of Mexico and Central America, the “Drink of the Gods” morphed from a bitter drink to the sweet candies of today in a matter of a few short centuries.

-If I asked you who has the world’s best chocolate, Belgium, France and Switzerland would probably be near the top of your list.
-While many countries have fantastic chocolate shops, this travelogue focuses on some unique restaurants and cafes within Mexico, Spain, Sicily, Malta and Peru.
-These countries are more known for their specialties of tequila, wine, pistachios, culture and natural wonders respectively, but they also have long histories in making chocolate.
+If I asked you who has the world’s best chocolate, Belgium, France, and Switzerland would probably be near the top of your list.
+While many countries have fantastic chocolate shops, this travelogue focuses on some unique restaurants and cafes within Mexico, Spain, Sicily, Malta, and Peru.
+These countries are more known for their specialties of tequila, wine, pistachios, culture, and natural wonders respectively, but they also have long histories in making chocolate.

 This is not an all-inclusive list by any means, but I hope it inspires you to explore lesser known regions and under the radar places for their extraordinary gifts of chocolate to the foodie culture.
 I’ve also included a few places on where to stay based on their fantastic location to landmarks and restaurants.
-While I do not encourage you to travel now while the results of the coronavirus are still uncertain, I do hope you continue to learn more about destinations you are interested in.

 Disclosure: Some links may be affiliate links where we receive a super-small commission at no additional cost to you if you click through and make a purchase.
 We call this our Chocolate & Churro Fund.